 It all depends on how it is handled.

-If conflict is not dealt with, it does not go away but merely changes form or grows stronger.
 An unarticulated and unresolved conflict is still a conflict, just stripped of its potential.

 „The problem is not the problem, coping is the problem.“